Jane Ayiyem

 Jane Ayiyem (born 19 October 1997) is a Ghanaian international footballer who plays as a forward for the Ghana women's national football team.
 She competed for Ghana at the 2018 Africa Women Cup of Nations, playing in three matches.

-In 2012, 2013, and 2014 Ghana Sports Writers Association of Ghana "SWAG" Awards, Jane Ayieyam won the best Female Footballer of the year and also the 2012 female top Scorer with 18 Goals.
+In 2012, 2013, and 2014 Sports Writers Association of Ghana "SWAG" Awards, Ayieyam won the best Female Footballer of the year and was also the 2012 female top scorer with 18 goals.